sculpin/sculpin.io/source/getstarted.md

     git clone https://github.com/sculpin/sculpin-blog-skeleton.git myblog
     cd myblog

-Now we must tell sculpin to install all the project's dependencies from composer.
+Now we must tell Sculpin to install all the project's dependencies from Composer.
 You will see some JavaScript libraries and other bundles get installed.

     sculpin install

-Now we can use sculpin to generate the blog's static files, watch for changes, and run a local webserver we can use to see the results as we work.
+Now we can use Sculpin to generate the blog's static files, watch for changes, and run a local webserver we can use to see the results as we work.

     sculpin generate --watch --server

-The `watch` flag tells sculpin to watch the files for changes, and when changed to re-generate the site automatically. `server` launches PHP's web server which lets you see your work in progress from [localhost:8000](http://localhost:8000).
+The `watch` flag tells Sculpin to watch the files for changes, and when changed to re-generate the site automatically. `server` launches PHP's web server which lets you see your work in progress from [localhost:8000](http://localhost:8000).

 Please note, the server command may crash from time to time.
 If this happens, simply re-run the command.